World Sustainability Award

 Prof. Dr. Stuart Pimm

-His awards include the International Cosmos Prize (2019), the Tyler Prize for Environmental Achievement (2010), and the Dr A.H.
-Heineken Prize for Environmental Sciences, awarded by the Royal Netherlands Academy of Arts and Sciences (2006).
+Professor Pimm is the author of nearly 400 scientific papers and five books, including The World According to Pimm: A Scientist Audits the Earth, a highly regarded evaluation of human impact on the planet.
+His honours include the International Cosmos Prize (2019), the Tyler Prize for Environmental Achievement (2010), and the Dr A.H.
+Heineken Prize for Environmental Sciences awarded by the Royal Netherlands Academy of Arts and Sciences (2006).

-He has been working in Africa since he joined the Conservation Ecology Research Unit at the University of Pretoria, South Africa, in 1996.
-In 2024, the institution awarded him an honorary DSc.
+He has worked extensively in Africa since joining the Conservation Ecology Research Unit at the University of Pretoria in 1996.
+In 2024, the University of Pretoria awarded him an honorary Doctor of Science (DSc) degree in recognition of his contributions to conservation science.

 Prof. Dr. Stuart Pimm